DevriX/dx-dark-site/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin to run when something on the site is broken, or not fully working.
+Plugin to use when something on the site is broken, not fully working, or worst case scenario - the whole site is down.

 == Description ==